Norway – Scotland: Johnston second half strike earns visitors the points

 The new national team boss had been using the squad’s leading cap Erik Thorstvedt between the sticks for both of his previous matches.
 The Sweden based 25 year old would win his 47th international if selected today.
 Supposed back-up choice was 29 year old Rosenborg stopper Ola By Rise, himself on 16 caps.

 Scotland team news

-Andy Roxburgh would lead the Scottish team in a qualification for the second time, and though they had only lost twice in the qualification for the 1988 European Championships, they'd finished fourth among the five participating teams in their group.
-A tremendous 1-0 win away to Bulgaria in their penultimate match had paved way for the Republic of Ireland as participants in the final, but a 0-0 draw in Luxembourg in their final fixture had prevented Scotland from jumping above Belgium in the final table.
-They'd been dealt a tricky opening fixture, and Roxburgh would see his assistant Craig Brown manage the first half from the dug-out while he himself was sat in the VIP lounge.
+Andy Roxburgh would lead the Scottish team in a qualification for the second time, and though they had only lost twice in the qualification for the 1988 European Championships, they’d finished fourth among the five participating teams in their group.
+A tremendous 1-0 win away to Bulgaria in their penultimate match had paved way for the Republic of Ireland as tournament participants, but a 0-0 draw in Luxembourg in their final fixture had prevented Scotland from climbing above Belgium in the final table.
+They’d been dealt a tricky opening fixture this time around, and Roxburgh would see his assistant Craig Brown manage the first half from the dug-out while he himself was sat in the VIP lounge.